 Crossing of the El Paso & Southwestern and the Galveston, Harrisburg & San Antonio railroads

 Tower 6 was the first railroad tower in the El Paso area; authorization for operation was granted by the Railroad Commission of Texas (RCT) on January 23, 1903.
 It was located at the west edge of town where the El Paso & Southwestern (EP&SW) Railroad and the Galveston, Harrisburg and San Antonio (GH&SA) Railway, a Southern Pacific (SP) property, entered El Paso on parallel tracks.
 EP&SW would eventually become owned by SP, but in 1903, the railroads were not under common ownership.
 This fact mandated an interlocking tower for their west El Paso junction.
-Tower 6 was located on the west side of El Paso Union Depot south of the tracks, but the precise location remains to be determined; Sanborn Fire Insurance maps of the early 1900s do not fully cover this part of El Paso.
+Tower 6 was located west of El Paso Union Depot, south of the tracks.
+Sanborn Fire Insurance maps of the early 1900s do not fully cover this part of El Paso, so the precise location is undetermined.
+But photos of the tower exist from which the location can be reasonably estimated.

 Tower 6, from page 38,